cratstarc/opndrive/docs/getting-started/quick-setup.md

 ---

-**Congratulations!** You now have OpnDrive running on your computer!
+**Congratulations!** You now have Opndrive running on your computer!

 **Next**: Learn about [Understanding the Code](./understanding-the-code.md) to see how everything works.